-FLVS determined that it would be helpful to provide criterion-referenced indication of student performance on the Segment 1 and 2 exams.
+FLVS determined that it would be helpful to provide a criterion-referenced indication of student performance on the Segment 1 and 2 exams.
 FLVS had previously developed Performance Level Descriptors which were used as descriptors for other FLVS courses.
-Since these descriptors seemed to work quite well for the other courses and for reasons of consistency, FLVS concluded it would be best to continue to use the same descriptors for the English 3 course.
+Since these descriptors seemed to work quite well for the other courses and for reasons of consistency, FLVS concluded it would be best to continue to use the same descriptors for the English 4: FCP course.

-The standard setting performance level descriptors include four levels and are described as follows:
+The standard setting Performance Level Descriptors include four levels and are described as follows:

-Level 1- Needs Improvement: The student did not meet most standards, and significant instructional intervention is needed.
+Level 1 - Needs Improvement: The student did not meet most standards, and significant instructional intervention is needed.